-Like earlier generations of black legislators on Capitol Hill, the 86 African Americans who entered Congress in the period from 1971 through 2007 generally ranked far above the norm in terms of education, professional attainment, and civic achievements.
-Successful careers in state government propelled the large numbers of African Americans elected to Congress in the 1990s.4 Like all the previous generations of black Members, these individuals were typical of their peers among the general membership of the House and Senate—composed largely of business, law, public service, and other professional elites.
-They were exceedingly well educated, as was the general congressional membership, and their level of education ranked far above the statistical averages for the general U.S. population.5 They also largely experienced trends that were prevalent among the general congressional population, including a decline in prior military experience and a higher median age at first election.6
+Like earlier generations of black legislators on Capitol Hill, the 127 African Americans who entered Congress in the period from 1971 to January 2019 came to the Hill after years of success in the private and public sectors and touted a number of civic achievements.
+Prominent careers in state government propelled the large numbers of African Americans elected to Congress in the 1990s.3 Like all the previous generations of black Members, these individuals were typical of their peers among the general membership of the House and Senate—composed largely of business, law, public service, and other elite professionals.
+They were exceedingly well educated, as was the general congressional membership.4 They also largely experienced trends that were prevalent among the general congressional population, including a decline in prior military experience and a higher median age at first election.5

 Civil Rights Activism

-A defining precongressional experience for many in this generation was their shared background in local and national civil rights protests.
+A defining precongressional experience for many early in this generation was their shared background in local and national civil rights protests.
 Many of the Members from this era, especially those first elected in the 1970s and 1980s, came of age during the civil rights movement.
 Some were prominent figures.
-John R. Lewis of Georgia (elected in 1986) cofounded and led the Student Nonviolent Coordinating Committee (SNCC), which became a pillar of the movement—staging sit-ins in segregated stores, participating in the Freedom Rides of 1961, and helping to organize the 1963 March on Washington for Jobs and Freedom.
-Andrew Young of Georgia (elected in 1972) was a principal aide to Martin Luther King, Jr., serving as executive director and executive vice president of the Southern Christian Leadership Conference (SCLC).
+John Lewis of Georgia, elected in 1986, co-founded and led the Student Nonviolent Coordinating Committee (SNCC), which became a pillar of the movement—staging sit-ins in segregated stores, participating in the Freedom Rides of 1961, helping to organize the 1963 March on Washington for Jobs and Freedom, and in March 1965, leading marchers across the Edmund Pettus Bridge in Selma, Alabama, in one of the galvanizing moments of the era.
+Andrew Young of Georgia, elected in 1972, was a principal aide to Reverend Martin Luther King Jr., serving as executive director and executive vice president of the Southern Christian Leadership Conference (SCLC).
 King also tapped a young Washington minister, Walter Fauntroy, as director of the city’s SCLC bureau.
-As the SCLC’s congressional lobbyist, Fauntroy (elected the District of Columbia’s Delegate in 1971) honed his skills as a coalition-builder.
+As the SCLC’s congressional lobbyist, Fauntroy honed his skills as a coalition builder and was elected the District of Columbia’s Delegate in 1971.

 Prior Elective Office